-What makes a memorial ceremony with Better Place Forests unique?
+What makes a memorial with Better Place Forests unique?

 The majority of Americans will choose cremation, but what do you do with the ashes afterward?
 Cremation ashes can be made into keepsake jewelry, infused into a tattoo, or scattered in a significant place.
 Many people choose to scatter ashes to commune with nature while saying goodbye.
 But many instances of ash scattering is that it's over in a moment — it’s fleeting.
 Traditional ash scattering options often leave you without a final resting place and don't provide your loved ones the opportunity to have a proper ceremony or a place to visit afterward.
 And due to the harmful effects that ashes may have on the environment if not mixed properly, scattering is illegal in many places.

 We know that end-of-life planning is a big decision.
-To help you, we’ve outlined the process of an ash spreading ceremony with Better Place Forests and what makes our process unique.
-Our memorial ceremony team is here to help you each step of the way.
+To help you, we’ve outlined the process of an ash-spreading ceremony with Better Place Forests and what makes our process unique.
+Our forest memorial team is here to help you each step of the way.

 Planning your ash spreading ceremony

-We understand that planning your memorial ceremony is an emotional decision.
-At whatever stage of planning you or your loved ones come to us, our memorial ceremony specialists will help you choose the best memorial package for you.
+We understand that planning your forest memorial is an emotional decision.
+At whatever stage of planning you or your loved ones come to us, our forest memorial specialists will help you choose the best memorial package for you.

 To make sure that no detail is missed, we recommend that you (or your loved ones) begin planning your ash spreading ceremony at least six weeks in advance.
 This allows time to plan a meaningful ceremony and coordinate travel for the people that matter most.